tryretool/retool-onpremise/README.md

 We recommend you set your Retool deployment to a specific version of Retool (that is, a specific semver version number in the format `X.Y.Z`, instead of a tag name).
 This will help prevent unexpected behavior in your Retool instances.
 When you are ready to upgrade Retool, you can bump the version number to the specific new version you want.

 To help you select a version, see our guide on [Retool Release Versions](https://docs.retool.com/docs/updating-retool-on-premise#retool-release-versions).
-    * If you're not sure which version to install, we recommend starting with the "release-candidate".
-To find out the specific version number of the "release-candidate", visit [Retool Release Versions](https://docs.retool.com/docs/updating-retool-on-premise#retool-release-versions).
-(As of early April 2021 the "release-candidate" version is "2.65.3".)

 ## Simple Deployments

 Get set up in 15 minutes by deploying Retool on a single machine.

 ### Deploying on EC2
 Spin up a new EC2 instance.
 If using AWS, use the following steps: